 Parkinson’s disease is a progressive, degenerative brain disease that causes trembling, stiffness, slowness of movement and a loss of fine motor control.

 The disease destroys neurons in an area of the brain called the substantia nigra.
 Without these dopamine-producing cells, the brain’s ability to control movement is progressively reduced.

-At Neuroscience Research Australia, we are conducting research to improve diagnosis of Parkinson’s disease and gain a better understanding of the mechanisms that cause the disease.
+We are conducting research to improve diagnosis of Parkinson’s disease and gain a better understanding of the mechanisms that cause the disease.

 Symptoms of Parkinson’s disease are caused by a gradual deterioration and death of brain cells in the substantia nigra.
 However, people with Parkinson’s can lose up to 70% of susceptible brain cells and go on for many years before symptoms become noticeable.

 While symptoms vary from person to person, the most well-known symptom is a tremor.
 People with Parkinson’s disease may also experience slowness of movement, stiffness, a loss of automatic movements such as blinking and smiling, changes in speech and, in the later stages of the disease, dementia.